nmbock/pokedex/readme.md

-The command npm install && npm run nodemon do not work on my laptop however for myself:

-npm install
+# to launch the website :
-node index.js
+npm install && node index.js

+# to view it on your browser :
+search on your browser: localhost:3000

+# you should see this :
 ![pokedex](https://github.com/nmbock/pokedex/assets/86528002/65f0217d-ae1f-4ff6-b7bb-631c1387a088)